3ct0s/dystopia-c2/inst/COMMANDS.md

     Screenshots will be saved on the **#screenshots** channel.

-- **!keylog {AGENT-ID}**
+- **!keylog {AGENT-ID} {REPORT-EVERY}**

     With the !keylog command you initiate the keylogger on the specified agent.
+Make sure you add how often the keylogger will report to you in SECONDS.

     Keylogs will be saved on the **#keylogs** channel.